-If you don’t have previous experience, becoming an editorial assistant is your primary way for getting a full-time editor gig soon.
-To get the job, you need to meet at least some of the requirements mentioned above.
+If you don’t have previous experience, becoming an editorial assistant is your primary way of getting a full-time editor gig soon.
+To get the job, you need to meet at least some requirements mentioned above.
 Then you’re ready to apply to online job postings.

 Your primary sources of editing job opportunities are:

-You may also take a look at job postings in your local newspaper.
-While it’s a bit old-school, you can find unique opportunities there (and the competition will also be lower).
+You may also look at job postings in your local newspaper.
+While it’s old-school, you can find unique opportunities there (and the competition will also be lower).

-Before applying, make sure to pen a pristine cover letter and prepare a beautiful CV.
+Before applying, pen a pristine cover letter and prepare a beautiful CV.
 Pay attention to details!
 If your prospective employer finds grammar mistakes in your cover letter or resume, your chances of getting the job are slim.

 To take your CV to the next level, you can use a service like Fiverr.
 It offers professional CV design gigs for as little as $25.
 Also, use a targeted approach and write a new cover letter for each job you apply to.

-This extra effort will pay off because employers will see you took the time to read the job posting in detail.
+This extra effort will pay off because employers will see you took the time to read the job posting.
 Stand out among 50 other candidates for the same position, and you stand a chance of getting an interview.

 You can make a move to the editing world by starting with freelance editing gigs.
 They usually have much lower requirements than a position in an established company.
 The leading platforms you can use are Freelancer.com, UpWork.com, and Fiverr.com.
 By completing simple jobs online, you will get essential experience, as well as valuable editing samples.

 The rates on these platforms are relatively low, but this shouldn’t stop you.
-Showing some editing experience on your CV will put you ahead of the competition when it comes to applying to actual, full-time editing positions.
+Showing some editing experience on your CV will put you ahead of the competition when applying for actual, full-time editing positions.